-Walt Disney World’s calendar has a ton of seasonal events, from Halloween and Christmas Parties to Marathons to a Food & Wine Festival, that enhance standard year-round offerings.
-To help you plan the best time to visit, we’ve assembled this list of some of the biggest seasonal events!
+Walt Disney World’s calendar has a ton of festivals, celebrations, and special or seasonal events, from Halloween and Christmas Parties to Marathons to a Food & Wine Festival.
+To help you plan the best time to visit, we’ve assembled this list of some of the biggest seasonal events that enhance standard year-round offerings.

 There are seasonal events pretty much every time of year except the very beginning of the calendar year and the middle of summer.
 No matter when you visit, you’re going to be at Walt Disney World during something special; it’s a good idea to consult our special event resources before picking your vacation dates to see which event is most appealing to you.

 The biggest event of the year, by far, is the holiday season.
 If you’re thinking of a November or December vacation, start by reading our Ultimate Guide to Christmas at Walt Disney World.
 There’s so much happening during the Christmas season that it’s simply too much to list each individual element here.